Private Service Titles & Positions

-Terms and Titles continue to be challenging for the Private Service industry due to old cultural patterns of the profession, the lack of knowledge and management expectations of both the employers and the employees, and because the industry as a group has not been able to agree upon titles as each position is unique.
-Salaries are typically determined based upon three main factors: The difficulty factor of the position, the experience, education, knowledge base required of the professional to be qualified for the position, and the location(s) and cost of living.
+Terms and Titles continue to be challenging for the Private Service industry due to old cultural patterns of the profession.
+In addition, the lack of knowledge and management expectations of both the employers and employees continue to be difficult to navigate in Private Service.
+It’s also because the industry as a group has not been able to agree upon titles, as each position is unique.
+The main factors that contribute to salary are the difficulty factor of the position, the qualifications necessary for the position, the location and cost of living.

-The term Service Management has taken on life for Starkey as well as becoming a well sought after expertise on the national and international stage.
-Much more comprehensive than “Customer Service”, it refers to one’s in-depth knowledge of and ability to successfully “position service to succeed.”
-Service Management focuses on Service Defined, the Relationship of Service, and sophisticated Service Etiquettes, and Service as a Professional Expertise in whatever style of people you are serving or environment you are in!
-It can apply to those performing Household Management, Concierges Services, Butlering, or Senior Services.
-Service positions continue to grow in Hospitality, in Private Homes, in Concierges Companies, Private Clubs, and in Senior Communities.
-Salaries typically begin at $50K.
+The term “Service Management” has taken on new life with Starkey and has become a highly desired profession on the national and international stage.
+Much more comprehensive than Customer Service, it refers to one’s in-depth knowledge of and ability to successfully position service to succeed.
+Service Management focuses on meeting expectations, the Relationship of Service, sophisticated Service etiquette and Service as a professional expertise in any style or environment.
+It can apply to those performing Household Management, Concierge Services, Butlering or Senior Services.
+Service positions continue to grow in hospitality, private homes, concierge companies, private clubs and in senior communities.
+Salaries typically begin at $50,000 per year.